 If you’re a regular reader of this blog, you know by now that I end up behind jail bars several times a year.
-Last summer, it wasn’t just me… but everybody in our pub crawl group.
+Two years ago, it wasn’t just me… but everybody in our pub crawl group.
 The “authorities” put us women in one cell and the men in another.
 It certainly wasn’t a pleasant place to be.
 Good thing it was, as usual, just pretend.
 My jail time was part of the Mayberry After Dark event during the Mayberry in the Midwest Festival in Danville, Indiana.

 What is Mayberry in the Midwest?

 Every fan of The Andy Griffith Show knows Mayberry.
 It’s that small, charming town filled with friendly, but quirky people.
 The bumbling deputy, the naïve gas station attendant, and the level-headed sheriff who solves everyone’s problems take you back to simpler times.

 Danville seems much like Mayberry, except the people aren’t quirky—just friendly.
 Go to Danville on a summer Saturday, and you’ll find townsfolk gathered at the farmer’s market around the town square.
 The Hendricks County courthouse stars at the center of the square.
 Surrounding blocks are filled with small shops, the Royal Theater, and a restaurant called the Mayberry Café.

 Brad and Christine Born named their restaurant the Mayberry Cafe because the town so reminded them of Mayberry.
 The Café is filled with memorabilia from The Andy Griffith Show and plays the show on televisions throughout the restaurant.